MirrorNetworking/Mirror/doc/Articles/CommunityGuides/MirrorQuickStartGuide/index.md

 ## Part 20

 Here we will add basic weapon firing, using rigidbody prefabs.
-Raycasts with a representation of the fired object is usually better to do, but anyway, here we go!
+Raycasts with a representation of the fired object is usually better to do this, and keep phycisal objects for things like Grenades and Cannon balls.
+This section will also lack a lot of security and ant-cheat techniques in order to keep the guide simple, but anyway, here we go!

 Double click the Player Prefab to open it, create empty gameobjects and line them up with the end of your weapon, add them as child to each weapon.
 Some weapons may be short pistols, others long rifles, so the place where objects spawn will be different.